Want to Lose Weight? Eat More Fat!

 Your body will stubbornly refuse to burn fat if you are eating too many carbs; however, successful weight control can be achieved through the intelligent use of animal fats.

-Fats are an excellent source of food energy (actually it provides more energy gram for gram than carbohydrates) just as proteins and carbohydrates are, and although frequently touted as unhealthy, fats are actually very essential to human health.
+Fats are an excellent source of food energy (it provides more energy gram for gram than carbohydrates) just as proteins and carbohydrates are, and although frequently touted as unhealthy, fats are actually very essential to human health.

 Fats in your diet are important for a variety of reasons including the following: